Cockermouth Lease Extension - Free Consultation

 Cockermouth property with a lease extension is almost the same value as a freehold

-Leasehold residencies in Cockermouth with over one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold residencies in Cockermouth with over 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement